Employment

 Hours of Work: 35 hours/week; 9:00am to 4:30pm – may include weekends

-Hourly Wage: $19.40
+Hourly Wage: $19.90

-Placement Term: May 4 – August 23, 2025 (funding dependent)
+Placement Term: May 11 – August 30, 2026 (funding dependent)

-Application Deadline: April 16th, 2025
+Application Deadline: April 6, 2026

 Position Overview

-Located in Sidney, B.C., the Sidney Museum and Archives (SMA) is a community museum and archives that preserves objects and records of significance to the people of Sidney and the Saanich Peninsula more broadly.
+Located in Sidney, B.C., the Sidney Museum and Archives (SMA) is a community museum and archives that preserves objects and records of significance to the people of Sidney, North Saanich, and the Saanich Peninsula more broadly.
 The Museum hosts an annual cycle of both travelling and internally-developed exhibitions in addition to offering special events, workshops, and other programming activities open to the public.
 The SMA is in the midst of a transition period with a new and motivated staff team and ongoing projects working towards the implementation of a new collections management database, updating records of museum and archives collections inventories, working to increase access to its collections, and revitalizing permanent historical displays.
 This creates an exciting opportunity for aspiring or emerging museum and archival professionals to gain experience in a museum and archives with a half-century old collection.

 Tasks and Responsibilities